What Is an Annual Report? Definition, Purpose & Components

 Narrative storytelling with graphics and photos, may be less detailed

-Comprehensive detail including history, structure, executive pay, complete audited financials
+Comprehensive detail including company history, structure, executive compensation, and complete audited financial statements

-How to Read an Annual Report, Step by Step
+How to Read an Annual Report (Quick Overview)

 Follow this reading plan to efficiently extract key information:

-Microsoft's Annual Report 2025 provides an excellent example of comprehensive corporate reporting.
+Microsoft's Annual Report for fiscal year 2025, filed with the U.S. Securities and Exchange Commission (SEC), provides an excellent example of comprehensive corporate reporting.
 The report shows Microsoft's revenue reached $281.7 billion with operating income of $128.5 billion.
 The shareholder letter from CEO Satya Nadella explains how AI transformation drives the company's strategy, while the financial review provides detailed segment performance.

 Three-Year Financial Summary: